bhaskardabhi/rickandmorty-be/README.md

 - If a configuration is not found, the system falls back to environment variables
 - `max_tokens: null` means the model will use its default maximum
 - Prompt template references must match template names in the prompts directory

+## Development Notes

+**Git Workflow**: This project was developed as a small, solo project, and commits were made directly to the `master` branch for simplicity.
+While this approach worked well for a single-developer project, it's worth noting that in team environments or production settings, it's generally recommended to use feature branches, pull requests, and a more structured git workflow to facilitate code review, collaboration, and maintain a stable main branch.